 In this first half of the book, which is dealt with in very clinical terms, Dr. Hart very wisely breaks some of that up by including stories from some of his patients.
 These narratives serve, not only as a break from the scientific lingo, but also to give the reader a sense of community.
 It is always nice to hear about other people who deal with issues that we deal with.
 It’s validating.

 Lifestyle Changes that Promote a Healthy Brain

 I love the extremely scientific approach in the first half of this book as Dr. Hart educates his audience.
 But I also love the way his tone completely changes in the second half as he moves into more practical advice on how to integrate lifestyle changes that will facilitate long term brain health.
 Incorporating these strategies will allow all but the more severe victims of these disorders to live free from anxiety and depression with only minimal, short term use of medications.

-With the heart of a teacher, Dr. Hart equips his audience to overcome damaging thinking and reprogram our thought processes.
-He gives practical exercises and daily practices to promote rest and relaxation.
+With the heart of a teacher, Dr. Hart equips his audience to overcome damaging thoughts and reprogram thinking.
+Click To Tweet He gives practical exercises and daily practices to promote rest and relaxation.
 He offers realistic strategies to combat stress in the business of day-to-day life.
 He confronts our tendency to worry and gives a 7 week plan to overcome it.
 He talks about fears and phobias and offers suggestions on how to treat them.
 Finally, he explains how we can find healing through diet, exercise, Biblical meditation, humor, finding a purpose, and turning to God.

 As I said before, I highly recommend this book.
 It is not a quick read.
 There is tons of information and it may take some time to get through it all with a good solid grasp on it.
 It’s worth the effort, though.
 You’ll walk away with a much clearer picture of Anxiety and Depression.